 If (as in most cases), Walden does not already have an agreement on file for the counseling programs for the student’s chosen field site, the SOC-OFE operations coordinator will contact the site after the student submits the field experience application to establish a new agreement.
 The student will provide contact information for the appropriate individual at the field site for the purpose of negotiating an affiliation agreement.
 The appropriate signatory is determined by the site (an individual with authority to bind the field site, such as an agency director, contract administrator, or an individual from the field site’s legal office).
 It may be appropriate for a site supervisor who is also the agency owner or director to sign the agreement; however, in most cases, the site supervisor will not have the legal authority to sign on behalf of the agency or site.
 Students must ensure that the appropriate party is identified on their application to avoid delays in the application process.

 Walden has a standard Field Site Affiliation Agreement that most sites are able to sign as-is, eliminating the need for an often lengthy negotiation process.
 Some sites, however, need to make revisions to Walden’s standard agreement or have their own agreements that they prefer to use instead of signing Walden’s Field Site Affiliation Agreement.
-In these cases, the operations coordinator will send the document to the Office of Applied Learning Agreements (OALA), which is part of Walden’s Center for Global, Professional, and Applied Learning, for review by Walden’s contract administrators.
+In these cases, the operations coordinator will send the document to the Office of Applied Learning Agreements (OALA), which is part of Walden’s Office of Experiential Student Learning, for review by Walden’s contract administrators.
 Agreement negotiations are managed by OALA and the field site’s contracts/legal department.
 The SOC-OFE operations coordinator will keep the student abreast of updates as they are received.

 CACREP requires all graduate counseling students to obtain professional liability insurance prior to beginning a field experience.
 Students are required to maintain active professional liability insurance throughout the duration of the field experiences.
 Walden University requires all field experience students to secure coverage limits of at least $1 million per incident and $3 million aggregate.
 Students must obtain their own professional liability insurance policy, even if they are covered by their site’s insurance policy.
 For further information, see the SOC-OFE website.